Mohamed-El-Mouhib/NetWork_Practicing/README.md

 ## Description

+The **netpractice** project has 10 levels, each level gives you a different nework situation to solve.
+To finish them, we need to understand how network work, how to subnet and how routing work.
-**NetPractice** is a project designed to help you understand the fundamentals of computer networking.
+The asnwers for each level are saved as `.json` files. and this project designed to help you understand the fundamentals of computer networking.
 It focuses on concepts such as **IP addressing**, **subnetting**, and **routing**.

 The goal is to fill in missing fields (IP addresses, subnet masks, routing details, etc.) in various exercises.
 To solve them correctly, you need a solid understanding of how networks work and how devices communicate.

-The netpractice project has 10 levels, each level gives you a different nework situation to solve.
-To finish them, we need to understand how network work, how to subnet and how routing work.
-The asnwers for each level are saved as `.json` files.

 ##  Instructions